bprtdaniel/US_elections/README.md

 - **advanced_script.py** establishes a work-in-progress function that aims to include (1) a check on the overall distance travelled and (2) a check of the amount of people in a cluster and continuously updates the number of clusters k in case the maximums are exceeded.
 The function should run until none of the thresholds are broken.
 Additionally, (3) a check of the number of overall points in a given cluster will also be included here/

 ## Next Steps
-- A Google-Maps-based visualization for the KNN-produced cluster labels.
+- A Google-Maps-based visualization for the KMeans-produced cluster labels.
 - Add a maximum number of geolocation points per cluster threshold into advanced_function.ipynb
 - Add an automatic loop for the advanced_function to continuously update the number of clusters k, if thresholds are exceeded and more clusters need to be introduced to stay within the limit.